BTAServerSolutions/.github/profile/README.md

 Whether you're looking for chest shops, InvSee, or even a nice steel block elevator, we should have something for you!

 ## [BTAServerUtilities](https://github.com/BTAServerSolutions/BTAServerUtilities)
 ...is the main mod.
-It was originally created as an utility mod for [GoldenAge](https://goldenage-smp.org), before being merged with [MelonCommands](https://github.com/BTAServerSolutions/melon-commands-deprecated-).
+It was originally created as an utility mod for MelonBTA ([MelonCommands](https://github.com/BTAServerSolutions/melon-commands-deprecated-)) before being merged with
+[GoldenAge's](https://goldenage-smp.org) utility mod Omnimod.
 Includes:
 * Roles
 * Kits
 * Container Locking